Dr Hungyen Lin

 Scholarship:

-Non-UK students can apply but will have to personally fund the difference between the Home and the Overseas rate.
+Non-UK students can apply, but will have to personally fund the difference between the Home and the Overseas rate.

 Eligibility:

-· Understanding of electromagnetics
+· Basic understanding of electromagnetics

 · Experience with CAD and mechanical design